suravshrestha/C-assignments/README.md

 # C assignments
-This is a collection of programs in C assigned during my 1st semester of Bachelor in Computer Engineering (BCT).
+This is a collection of programs in C assigned during my 1st semester of Bachelor of Computer Engineering (BCT).